open-telemetry/opentelemetry-java/CONTRIBUTING.md

 * Avoid exposing publicly any class/method/variable that don't need to be public;
 * By default, all arguments/members are treated as non-null.
 Every argument/member that can be `null` must be annotated with `@Nullable`;
 * The project aims to provide a consistent experience across all the public APIs.
 It is important to ensure consistency (same look and feel) across different public packages;
-* Use `final` everywhere is possible, this ensures that classes cannot be extended when the API does not intend to offer that functionality;
+* Use `final` classes everywhere it is possible, this ensures that these classes cannot be extended when the API does not intend to offer that functionality;

 ### Pre-commit hook
 To completely delegate code style formatting to the machine,